 Till Roenneberg at Ludwig-Maximilians-Universität Munich developed the Munich Chronotype Questionnaire (MCTQ) as a validated scientific instrument for measuring individual chronotype, the biological timing of the sleep-wake cycle.
 The MCTQ database, built from over 300,000 entries and analyzed across 221,000+ subjects, provides the largest dataset on human chronotype distribution.

-Roenneberg, Wirz-Justice, and Merrow published foundational chronotype research in Current Biology (2003).
+Roenneberg, Wirz-Justice, and Merrow published foundational chronotype research in the Journal of Biological Rhythms (2003).
 The distribution of chronotypes follows a normal curve: approximately 25% of adults are morning types, 25% are evening types, and roughly 50% fall in the intermediate range.
 There is no “correct” chronotype.
 The distribution reflects genuine biological variation in the timing of the circadian rhythm.

 Age 19-21